 And, of course, what would a vacation be if you didn’t treat yourself to the local fare?
 This is a perfect time to order something off the menu you haven’t tried before at a favorite restaurant, or, to go even further, try a new place.

 If you’re adventuring in the nearby outdoors, trek up the hill around Paradise, Magalia, and Stirling City.
 You’ll find great hiking and nature walking, and there are some newer options for quick, satisfying bites, too.
-Check out the Pickle Nickle, which was formerly Lovelock Restaurant and now operates as a food truck, for a hearty burger or breakfast burrito.
+Check out the Green Paradise Café, which now operates as a food truck, for a delicious yet healthy meal.
 If your local cruise takes you across Hwy.
 70, the newly opened Rock House Dining & Espresso in Yankee Hill makes for a perfect stop to recaffeinate and snag a diner-style breakfast.

 And combining takeout or delivery with your hotel stay?
 You’ll forget you’re just a few miles from home.
 You can go a bit fancier if you’re in Chico—think takeout of a boatload of tasty, elegant rolls from Japanese Blossoms or elevated gastropub fare from the likes of The Lab Bar & Grille Whatever you're craving, you'll find it close by.

 One key vacation strategy we’ve always been fond of when traveling for business is to turn the trip into an opportunity for some personal fun time, too.
 Why waste the visit, right?
 Well, the same rules apply on staycation.
 Bring a day of remote work with you, finish up in the hotel while the kids are in the pool (or, even better, get some work done poolside yourself!), and call it a day.
 Boom: You’re on site and ready for your much-deserved break already.

 Travel for work rocks when you don’t have to go anywhere AND you can still get the benefit of a vacation.